devnull-cz/c-prog-lang/README.md

 When you push a new changeset to the repo, the github backend will automatically process the input files and generates ready to use notes in Markdown in the `lecture-notes` directory.
-In the `doc` directory, you will find HTML version of the notes.
+In the `docs` directory, you will find HTML version of the notes.

 The idea is to write small but self-contained modules so that for each year,